a-tkt/PoStaL/README.md

 PoStaL is a machine learning-based prediction tool for **P**athogenicity **o**f **Sta**rt-**L**ost variants.
 This page provides;
-1. Full list of pathogenicity scores of any possible start-lost variants in canonical transcripts (defined by SnpEff)
+1. Full list of pathogenicity scores of any possible start-lost variants in canonical transcripts defined by SnpEff (postal_all.txt)
-2. Features used for model construction
+2. Features used for model construction (postal_features.txt)
-3. R objects of the constructed models
+3. R objects of the constructed models (postal_model.obj)
-4. Source code to reproduce the figures in our publication
+4. R source code to reproduce the figures in our publication (postal_fig.txt)
-5. Full list of the length of amino acid residues by a stop-lost variant
+5. Full list of the length of amino acid residues by a stop-lost variant (stopAA.txt)

 Email: atsushi.takata@riken.jp or atakata@yokohama-cu.ac.jp